The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 29

-Besides the evaluation, the labor competent authority may arrange labor inspection of partner institutions.
+In addition to the previous assessment, the labor administration competent authority may arrange labor inspection of partner institutions.

 Article 30

-Partner institutions that give priority hiring to excellent students according to Paragraph 3 of Article 28 may be listed for future references by the competent authority in following academic years.
+Partner institutions that give priority to the employment of excellent student participants in accordance with the provisions of Paragraph 3 of Article 28 may be listed for future references by the competent authority in the following academic years.

 Chapter VI Penalties